tomKrueger/tomkrueger.me/README.md

+I publish Mobirise project to the /docs folder.
+This keeps the source separate from what gets published.
+GithHub pages only allows publishing /root or /doc so I choose /doc (which now is effectively the /dist folder).
+When publishing, it publishes a project.mobirise file also.
+Disregard the one in the /docs.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/tomKrueger/Getoutthehouse/edit/master/README.md) to maintain and preview the content for your website in Markdown files.